zawzaww/zawzaww.github.io/_posts/2019-08-11-make-build-system-android.md

 <script src="https://gist.github.com/zawzaww/5593df85c5d93392e2cb0345d7e3b329.js"></script>

-## Add Product Packages
+## Add Product Packages in Device tree

-Once you have written the Android.mk file for the app, you need to add the PRODUCT_PACKAGES of the Android app to the Makefile of the device tree where you are going to have lunch.
-This is because if you add the app PRODUCT_PACKAGES to that lunch target device, the Build system will be able to compile your android app package under `packages/apps/`.
+Once you have written the Android.mk file for the app, you need to add the `PRODUCT_PACKAGES` of the Android app to the Makefile of the device tree where you are going to have lunch.
+This is because if you add the app `PRODUCT_PACKAGES` to that lunch target device, the Build system will be able to compile your android app package under `packages/apps/`.

-Example: for Nexus 5X: `Android-OS/device/lge/bullhead/bullhead.mk`
+Example: for Nexus 5X: `AOSP/device/lge/bullhead/bullhead.mk`

 ```mk
 PRODUCT_PACKAGES += \